• Skip to primary navigation

 Tips on how to make

-• Baking powder and sugar must be added.
-Without them, the dough may burst during deep-frying.
+• Baking powder and sugar should be added; otherwise, the dough might burst during deep-frying.

-• Deep-fry the dough slowly at 300-320°F (150-160°C).
-Any higher temperature will cause the outside of the dough to burn while leaving the inside uncooked.
+• Deep-fry the dough slowly at 300-320℉ (150-160℃).
+A higher temperature may cause the outside of the dough to burn while leaving the inside uncooked.

 No ratings yet